-- new and revised rules, regulations, policies and procedures which affect members of the Bargaining Unit; - . items affecting working conditions, facilities, and equipment; - . general communications regarding events, and Company and Society objectives; - . the assignment of actions to any Committee member to research and propose practice or solution to an activity or problem, and as a Committee to address and recommend practice or solution to the Company or Society Executive as appropriate.
+- new and revised rules, regulations, policies and procedures which affect members of the Bargaining Unit; - · items affecting working conditions, facilities, and equipment; - general communications regarding events, and Company and Society objectives; - the assignment of actions to any Committee member to research and propose practice or solution to an activity or problem, and as a Committee to address and recommend practice or solution to the Company or Society Executive as appropriate. - the implications and effects of any proposed work methods and techniques on Bargaining Unit members.